Making Blockchain Experiments Easy

 Follow Us

 We have released BlockEmulator version 1.0.
-In the future, an advanced version of BlockEmulator will offer better operability and a user-friendly IDE.
+In the future, an advanced version of BlockEmulator (BlockEmulator-X) will offer better operability and a user-friendly IDE.

 * We have applied a patent for BlockEmulator version 1.0.
 Academic usage of BlockEmulator is free.
 However, any commercial usage should be allowed by our team.
 Email: 478727684@qq.com